bramstroker/homeassistant-powercalc/README.md

 When your appliance is not supported you have extensive options for manual configuration.
 These are explained below.

-> Note: Manually configuring a entity will override an auto discovered entity
+> Note: Manually configuring an entity will override an auto discovered entity

 ## Configuration